Introduction

 Step 5.2 - Create the Source Connection

-- Return to your DBConvert Streams instance:
+Return to your DBConvert Streams instance:

-http://<10.0.0.1>
+http://<10.0.0.1> -

-- Enter your connection details:
+Enter your connection details:

-- Name: Optional.
-Give your connection a descriptive name
+- Name: optional descriptive name

-- Server: Your source database IP/hostname
+- Server: your source database IP address or hostname

-- User ID: Your database username
+- Username: your database username

-- Password: Your database password
+- Password: your database password

-- Database: Source database name
+- Default Database: source database name

-- Click "Update" to store the connection
+Click "Create Connection" to store the connection

 Step 6 - Connect Your Hetzner PostgreSQL Database